What Is Judicial Foreclosure?

 Judgment

-If you don't respond to the lawsuit, the foreclosing party will probably get a default judgment authorizing the sale of the home.
-A "default judgment" means that you automatically lose the case because you didn't respond to the suit.
+If you don't respond to the lawsuit, the foreclosing party will probably get a default judgment authorizing the home's sale.
+A "default judgment" means you automatically lose the case because you didn't respond to the suit.

 On the other hand, if you file an answer, the foreclosing party can't get a default judgment.
 Instead, it will likely file a motion of summary judgment (where the court grants judgment in favor of the foreclosing party if there's no dispute as to the important facts of the case).

 If the court denies summary judgment, the case will proceed to trial.
-Ultimately, the court will enter a judgment of foreclosure against you unless you have some defense or counterclaim that justifies or excuses your delinquent payments, or you're able to show that the lender or servicer didn't properly follow state or federal law in the foreclosure process.
+Ultimately, the court will enter a judgment of foreclosure against you unless you have some defense or counterclaim that justifies or excuses your delinquent payments, or you can show that the lender or servicer didn't properly follow state or federal law in the foreclosure process.

 Deficiency Judgments